sindresorhus/generate-github-markdown-css/readme.md

 ## How

-First a [rendered Markdown](fixture.md) with all possible syntax is fetched from GitHub.
-Then the GitHub.com CSS is fetched and both are run through [UnCSS](https://github.com/giakki/uncss), which extracts only the used styles, and then through a custom cleanup.
+First the GitHub.com CSS is fetched.
+Then we walk through all rules that could take effect in markdown content, and then do a custom cleanup.
+A [rendered Markdown](fixture.md) with all possible syntax is fetched from GitHub to check if we've done right.

 ## API